hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

  * The predictor (independent) variables are not correlated with each other.
 Presence of collinearity leads to a phenomenon known as multicollinearity.
  * The error terms are uncorrelated.
 Otherwise, it will lead to <b>autocorrelation</b>.
  * Error terms must have constant variance.
 Non-constant variance leads to <b>heteroskedasticity</b>.
+ * Baseline Predition = sum(y)/N, N is the number of records, y is the dependent variable.

 Note: <b>Linear Regression is very sensitive to Outliers</b>.
 It can terribly affect the regression line and eventually the forecasted values.